Divided Syrian opposition to choose new leader

 Paradoxically, his position became precarious when the general secretariat re-elected him for a third three-month term at a meeting in Rome on May 15, sparking discontent and a threat of resignation by Adib Shishakly, one of the council's founders and the grandson of a former president of Syria.

-The Local Coordination Committee, a grass-roots activists' organization, also threatened to leave the council.
+The Local Coordination Committee, a grass-roots activists' organisation, also threatened to leave the council.

 Two days later, Ghalioun offered to step down.
 The Muslim Brotherhood said he remained the only candidate who could attract broad support.